AIGamer28100/JARVIS/README.md

 ### Your personal Smart-Assitance

 #### Perfoming Actions Like [ Reboot , Shutdown , Opening Websites ] Via Voice Commands.
-###### This project is still under development and looking forward to process all kind of inputs and perform the respective actions.
+###### This project is still under development stage and looking forward to upgrade it , where if any given input the respective actions are performed.